CDCgov/aquascope/docs/user-guide/output.md

 </details>

-[Minimap2](https://github.com/lh3/minimap2) Minimap2 is a versatile sequence alignment program that aligns DNA or mRNA sequences against a large reference database.
-Typical use cases include: (1) mapping PacBio or Oxford Nanopore genomic reads to the human genome; (2) finding overlaps between long reads with error rate up to ~15%; (3) splice-aware alignment of PacBio Iso-Seq or Nanopore cDNA or Direct RNA reads against a reference genome; (4) aligning Illumina single- or paired-end reads; (5) assembly-to-assembly alignment; (6) full-genome alignment between two closely related species with divergence below ~15%.

 ## [SAMTOOLS](#samtools)
 This folder contains BAM file statistics and reference indexing.
-- **Input**: BAM file from the ALIGNMENT step.
 - **Output**: Statistics on each BAM file and a reference index.

 <details markdown="6">